quietvoid/dovi_tool/dolby_vision/README.md

 ### Toolchain

-For use as a Rust crate, Rust 1.51.0 can be used.
-To build the C-API library, the minimum Rust version is 1.55.0.
+The minimum Rust version to use `dolby_vision` is 1.56.0.

 &nbsp;